DCC-BS/deployment-template/README.md

 # Deployment Preparation Script

-This repository contains a comprehensive deployment preparation script designed for GitHub CI that handles cloning repositories, caching dependencies, version management, and preparing projects for Docker builds.
+This repository contains a comprehensive deployment preparation script designed for GitHub CI that handles cloning repositories, version management, and preparing projects for Docker builds.

 ## Features